ssowerby/relaxation-site/content/blog/how-to-ask-to-get-useful-feedback.md

 ---
-title: How to Ask to Get Useful Feedback
+title: How to Ask For and Get Useful Feedback
 subtitle: Sisters, Ice Cream and How to Ask for the Feedback You Want
 publishDate: 2022-01-28 12:32:07
 summary: >-